 This simple and comforting seven bean stew features a medley of dried lentils, pinto beans, navy beans, black eyed peas, kidney beans and black beans.
-A hearty and down right delicious stew this time of year.
-This recipe is vegan and gluten-free.
+A hearty and delicious stew for cold weather.

 Due to positive and valuable reader feedback, the name of this recipe has been updated to a 'stew' rather than a soup.
 The text has also been updated to include helpful tips and instructions.